-- On the topic of a self-reported FAD fee, it was recognized a problem with self-reporting is that the reliability of the self-reported forms changes over time, which could cause statistical bias in the data. - A view of provided that rewards should offered for vessels that are doing the right thing, such as lowering fishing mortality on BET by fishing on free-schools, and perhaps there could being a different price structure for rewarding good fishing performance. - It was acknowledged that it is common to think of negative incentives before positive incentives, and further, challenges often arise when considering how to fund positive incentives. - o It was noted that ecolabeling provides an opportunity to provide positive incentives through the market, buy payments may not be consistently transferred to the vessel crew.
+- On the topic of a self-reported FAD fee, it was recognized self-reporting effects the reliability of data over time. - A view was provided that rewards should offered for vessels that are doing the right thing, such as lowering fishing mortality on BET by fishing on free-schools, and perhaps there could be a different price structure for rewarding good fishing performance. - It was acknowledged that it is common to think of negative incentives before positive incentives, and further, challenges often arise when considering how to fund positive incentives. - It was noted that eco-labeling provides an opportunity to provide positive incentives through the market, but payments may not be consistently transferred to the vessel crew.